patrickjuchli/basic-ftp/README.md

 `new Client(timeout = 30000)`

-Create a client instance using a timeout in milliseconds that will be used for any connection made.
+Create a client instance.
+Configure it with a timeout in milliseconds that will be used for any connection made.
 Use 0 to disable timeouts, default is 30 seconds.

 `close()`